rhul-compsoc/tito-integration-hackaway/README.md

 cd .. # Reset the directory for scripts that get bolted on to this
 ```

+## I Am Using WSL and There Are Bugs
+If you WSL-based bugs are flickering screens or the search bar only working every
+other char then stop using WSL!
+Those are WSL exclusive bugs to do with the WSL
+terminal being ~~crap~~ bad.
+If you use a proper OS, such as Arch Linux then it
+will work without these bugs.
+The search bug is to do with windows enforcing the use of wchar (wide char/
+unicode) and, the flickering to do with clear() calls being processed immediately
+instead of when refresh is called, which is the wrong way to do it.

 ## Tests
 To run the tests it is recommended to not use the live tokens, and in fact use
 another event which has no consequences if things go wrong.